lrAlval/SAA-C03/docs/messaging/Kinesis/Kinesis.md

 # Kinesis

 ## TLDR
 >Kinesis is a set of services for streaming real time or next to real time data in AWS.
-It's generally more expensive and more difficult to set up than [[SQS]] but offers more features and higher performance.
+It's generally more expensive and more difficult to set up than [[docs/messaging/SQS]] but offers more features and higher performance.

 ## Features
 - **region** scoped